 Lexington ranks 10th among US cities in college education rate, with 39.5% of residents having at least a Bachelor’s Degree.
 It is home to the headquarters of Lexmark International, the Kentucky Horse Park, Keeneland race course, Red Mile race course, Transylvania University, and the University of Kentucky.

 In 2007, The Advocate magazine voted Lexington one of the “10 Best Places for Gays and Lesbians to Live.”
-Lexington also has several openly gay and gay-friendly officials including the Vice Mayor, a State Senator, a District Judge, and newly elected council members.
+Lexington also has several openly gay and gay-friendly officials including the Mayor, a State Senator, a District Judge, and newly elected council members.